jakewalter/easyQuake/README.md

 ```
 ## Version brief notes

+Version 1.3 (11/22/2022) = PhaseNet now included, in addition to GPD and EQTransformer pickers.
+Numerous other bugs squashed.

 Version 1.2 (8/1/2022) - Rewrote the non-ML picker to be easier to work with (recursive_sta_lta from obpsy) and include input of those parameters within detection_continuous function.

 Version 0.9 (2/23/2022) - Modules to cut easyQuake event waveforms from continuous data (cut_event_waveforms) and module for converting easyQuake catalog (or any QuakeML-formatted catalog) to HDF5 (quakeML_to_hdf5) for training new ML models